-Trump Sanctions Iran’s Supreme Leader in Provocative Move
+Trump sanctions Iran’s supreme leader in provocative move

 “The supreme leader of Iran is the one who ultimately is responsible for the hostile conduct of the regime,” Trump said.

 Trump last week abruptly canceled planned air strikes against Iran for shooting down a U.S. Navy drone on Thursday.
-The administration also blames Iran for recent attacks on two oil tankers near the Persian Gulf, though Iran denies it.
+The administration also blames Iran for recent attacks on oil tankers near the Persian Gulf, though Iran denies it.

 The penalties won’t have a significant impact on a country that’s already in recession and facing heavy sanctions from the U.S. Still, the new restrictions serve as symbolic reprimand for the attacks, according to former Treasury officials.